TheOfficialPeter/Syntex/README.md

 ### **Currently under maintenance**

 ### Hey psst...
 Here the current state :eyes:
-Just to make it look like I am doing something
+This is all I am showing as to not ruin the surprise
 ![image](https://github.com/TheOfficialPeter/Syntex/assets/57006688/7a888728-3cfc-4820-9760-6be0e00f5708)